atmaram-kambli/atmaram-kambli/README.md

 ## 📚 Featured Projects

 1. [NewsMania](https://github.com/atmaram-kambli/news-app): A React based Web Application that fetches data from a NEWS API and displays news articles based on categories.
-2. [iNotebook](https://github.com/atmaram-kambli/iNotebook): A web application to save and retrive notes.
-Used technologies - Reactjs, nodejs, mongodb.
+2. [iNotebook](https://github.com/atmaram-kambli/iNotebook-App): A web application to save and retrive notes.
+Used technologies - Reactjs, nodejs, expressjs, mongoose.
-3. [TextEditor](null): A TextEditor is text manipulation web app used to modify and manipute the string of text.
+3. [TextEditor](https://github.com/atmaram-kambli/textUtils): A TextEditor is text manipulation web app used to modify and manipute the string of text.
+4. [BLOGGOSITE](https://github.com/atmaram-kambli/blogosite): A BlogoSite is the blogging website where you can add, update, delete blogs.
-4. [Check out my GitHub Repos](https://github.com/atmaram-kambli?tab=repositories): More than 50+ coding challenges from platforms like FreeCodeCamp, JavaScript30, etc.
+5. [Check out my GitHub Repos](https://github.com/atmaram-kambli?tab=repositories): More than 50+ coding challenges from platforms like FreeCodeCamp, JavaScript30, etc.

 ## 🤝 Let's Connect